 By Darcy Love

 For students in the Film Production Diploma at Toronto Film School, a year and a half of learning, laughing and working all led to one moment; the final screening of the term six films.
-It was a bittersweet moment for us students seeing our completed projects because we were seeing out films projected for an audience to see for the first time, but it also marked the end of an era, our time at Toronto Film School.
+It was a bittersweet moment for us students seeing our completed projects because we saw our films projected for an audience to see for the first time, but it also marked the end of an era, our time at Toronto Film School.

 The second section to be screened seemed to be the “indie” section; no single production company oversaw these films.
 Instead, each director had a clear voice that was different from every other.
 The highlighted films for me were Back to Reality– a psychedelic acid trip about what it means to be in a relationship (dir.
 Xiaoyu Chen), Don’t Turn Around– a short horror about a ghost in a phone (dir.
 Cayley Hanson), Matches– a story about the love brothers have for one another (dir.
 Matthew Tompkins), and Man Who Loved Flowers – a thriller based on a short story by Stephen King (dir.
 Darcy Love).
 View the trailer to The Man Who Loved Flowers here: